-- It is unsafe to allow national governments to be the custodians of human rights.
-The main reason for joining the ECHR was to constrain all the signatories.
+● It is unsafe to allow national governments to be the custodians of human rights.
+The main reason for joining the ECHR was to constrain all the signatories, as described above (220.127.116.11), and Britain signed up to it before joining the EU.
 If one country unilaterally decides to persecute one of its minorities, the resulting ethnic conflict would be a risk to the inhabitants of that country and all its neighbours.
 Human rights are enduring and should not be affected by the political ideology of any one government.

 British politicians had decided in a previous generation, with the memory of the Second World War fresh in their minds, to subscribe to a set of rules that would help to keep the peace.
-Sir Winston Churchill was included in the list of the EU founding fathers; he had seen all too closely the horrors of the Second World War and he advocated the creation of a European Union to avoid a repeat.
+Sir Winston Churchill was included in the list of the EU Pioneers; he had seen all too closely the horrors of the Second World War and he advocated the creation of a European Union to avoid a repeat.

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition04/5355.htm.